shreve/go/readme.md

 the standard library, and should be compatible with versions as old as 1.8.
 It has only been tested on versions above 2.2.

-The root of the domain is handled by `templates/index.html`.
+The root of the domain will be handled by the link with path `this`.